peesapatikalyan/data-analytics-portfolio/amazon-abuse-detection/README.md

 I built a system using Python, SQL, and Amazon SageMaker to identify patterns in escalations, conduct root cause analysis, and automate executive reporting dashboards.

+> ⚠️ Note: The dataset used in this project is simulated and does not contain any real customer or company data.
+It was created to represent the structure and challenges of actual escalation cases while maintaining confidentiality.

 ---

 ## 🛠 Tools & Technologies